adamsthws/adamsthws.github.io/README.md

-This is a special repo which makes use of the Github pages feature: https://docs.github.com/en/pages/quickstart
+This special repo makes use of the Github pages feature: https://docs.github.com/en/pages/quickstart